 Mutual fund broker-assisted short term redemption fee: $9.95, plus $25 service charge

-Final Thoughts on the Best Broker for Mutual Funds
+Final Thoughts on the Best Brokers for Mutual Funds

 It’s true that many mutual funds have outperformed the market for long stretches of time.
 However, if you’re a happy mutual fund customer, you might want to cover your eyes.
 According to a Standard & Poor’s research report, 92.2% of large cap active funds, 95.4% of mid-cap active funds, and 93.2% of small cap active funds have lagged behind a simple index fund that just tracks the S&P 500.
 A big reason for falling short is due to the mutual fund fees and the fact that some mutual funds make short term buying and selling decisions, and thus create more taxable income than a buy-and-hold strategy.